mechatroner/vscode_rainbow_csv/README.md

 ## Usage

-Rainbow CSV looks better and is much more usable in general with dark mode.
+Rainbow CSV looks better and is more usable in general with dark mode.
-You can manually enable highlighting by executing `Set rainbow separator` command or by clicking on the current language button in the bottom right corner and choosing one of the built-in CSV dialects from the table below.
+Manually enable highlighting by running the `Set rainbow separator` command or by clicking on the current language button in the bottom right corner and choosing one of the built-in CSV dialects from the table below.

 #### Supported separators